-TERM ACRONYM (if applicable) DEFINITION • GHG Reservoir - Physical unit or component of the biosphere, geosphere or hydrosphere with the capability to store or accumulate a GHG removed from the atmosphere by a GHG sink or captured from a GHG source.
+TERM ACRONYM (if applicable) DEFINITION Chlorofluorocarbon CFC A class of compounds of carbon, hydrogen, chlorine, and fluorine that are commonly used as refrigerants.
+GHG Source, Sink, or Reservoir SSR GHG Source - Physical unit or process that releases a GHG into the atmosphere.
+GHG Sink - Physical unit or process that removes a GHG from the atmosphere. • GHG Reservoir - Physical unit or component of the biosphere, geosphere or hydrosphere with the capability to store or accumulate a GHG removed from the atmosphere by a GHG sink or captured from a GHG source.
 Hydrochlorofluorocarbon HCFC A class of compounds of carbon, hydrogen, chlorine, and fluorine that are commonly used as refrigerants.
 Hydrofluorocarbon HFC A class of compounds that contain carbon, fluorine, and hydrogen that are commonly used as refrigerants, as well as solvents, aerosol propellants, and foam blowing agents.
 HFC Refrigerant Refrigerant comprised of either a mix of hydrofluorocarbons (HFCs) referred to as an "HFC blend", or a single HFC.
-Project activity The reclamation and use of certified reclaimed HFC refrigerants to service existing refrigeration and air conditioning equipment, The reclamation and use of certified reclaimed HFC refrigerants in newly manufactured refrigeration or air conditioning equipment Refrigeration or air conditioning equipment An Appliance , or component parts of a system, that uses refrigerant to provide cooling under controlled conditions.
+Project activity The reclamation and use of certified reclaimed HFC refrigerants to service existing refrigeration and air conditioning equipment, or The reclamation and use of certified reclaimed HFC refrigerants in newly